-Tax Risk: Each Fund intends to qualify annually to be treated as a RIC under the Code.
-To qualify as a RIC under the Code, the Fund must invest in assets which produce the types of income specified in the Code and the Treasury Regulations ("Qualifying Income").
+Tax Risk.
+Each Fund intends to qualify annually to be treated as a RIC under the Code.
+To qualify as a RIC under the Code, the Fund must invest in assets which produce the types of income specified in the Code and the Treasury Regulations.
 Whether the income from certain derivatives, swaps, commodity-linked derivatives and other commodity/natural resource-related securities is Qualifying Income is unclear.
 If the Fund does invest in these types of securities and the income is determined to not be Qualifying Income, it may cause the Fund to fail to qualify as a RIC under the Code.

-Structured Notes: Structured notes are derivative debt securities, the interest rate or principal of which is determined by an unrelated indicator.
+Structured Notes.
+Structured notes are derivative debt securities, the interest rate or principal of which is determined by an unrelated indicator.
 Indexed securities include structured notes as well as securities other than debt securities, the interest rate or principal of which is determined by an unrelated indicator.
 Indexed securities may include a multiplier that multiplies the indexed element by a specified factor and, therefore, the value of such securities may be very volatile.
 The terms of the structured and indexed securities may provide that in certain circumstances no principal is due at maturity and therefore, may result in a loss of invested capital.
-Structured and indexed securities may be positively or negatively indexed, so that appreciation of the reference index may produce an increase or a decrease in the interest rate or the value of the structured or indexed security at maturity may be calculated as a specified multiple of the change in the value of the reference; therefore, the value of such security may be very volatile.
+Structured and indexed securities may be positively or negatively indexed, so that appreciation of the reference index may produce an increase or a decrease in the interest rate or the value of the structured or indexed securities may be calculated as a specified multiple of the change in the value of the reference; therefore, the value of such security may be very volatile.
 Structured and indexed securities may entail a greater degree of market risk than other types of debt securities because the investor bears the risk of the reference.
 Structured or indexed securities may also be more volatile, less liquid and more difficult to accurately price than less complex securities or more traditional debt securities.
 To the extent the Fund invests in these securities, however, the Advisor analyzes these securities in its overall assessment of the effective duration of the Fund's portfolio in an effort to monitor its interest rate risk.

 Dollar Rolls.
 Each Fund may enter into dollar roll agreements, which are similar to reverse repurchase agreements.
 Dollar rolls are transactions in which securities are sold by the Fund for delivery in the current month and the Fund simultaneously contracts to repurchase substantially similar securities on a specified future date.
 Any difference between the sale price and the purchase price is netted against the interest income foregone on the securities sold to arrive at an implied borrowing rate.
 Alternatively, the sale and purchase transactions can be executed at the same price, with the Fund being paid a fee as consideration for entering into the commitment to purchase.
 Dollar rolls may be renewed prior to cash settlement and initially may involve only a firm commitment agreement by the Fund to buy a security.
 If the broker-dealer to which the Fund sells the security becomes insolvent, the Fund's right to repurchase the security may be restricted.
-At the time the Fund enters into a dollar roll, it will place in a segregated custodial account asset such as U.S. Government securities or other liquid, high grade debt securities consistent with the Fund's investment restrictions having a value equal to the repurchase price (including accrued interest) and will subsequently monitor the account to ensure that such equivalent value is maintained.